Brunel Park’s Artist in Residency Program

 Artists at Brunel Park join a legacy of creatives who have been visiting since the 1920s.
 From Jimmy Ernst to Frederick Kiesler, Joseph Binder to Karol Rathaus, creative minds have found inspiration, serenity, and the time to reflect on themselves in nature amongst Brunel’s wondrous creations and spirit.

-Today, Brunel Park offers one month-long residencies, year-round, depending on availability.
+Today, Brunel Park offers one month-long summer residencies depending on availability.
 Artists are provided with 24-hour access to the Garden, four acres of private woods, and hundreds of acres of surrounding watershed lands.
 Fishing, hunting, swimming, gardening, skiing, tennis, bicycling, and badminton are available nearby or on site, as is the 11-mile-long hiking and biking multi-use Ashokan Rail Trail.

 During an AIR at Brunel residency, artists are strongly encouraged to share posts to the Friends of Brunel Park Facebook and Instagram accounts and to their networks about their AIR experience.
-Resident artists host, plan, and promote an open studio or other event at the end of their residency and are welcome to invite visitors to Brunel Park during the residency period.
+Resident artists are invited to host, produce, and promote an open studio, exhibit, installation, or other event at the end of their residency and are welcome to invite visitors to Brunel Park during the residency period.

 “I was interested in becoming an AiR at Brunel Park and learning more about Emile Brunel's mysterious sculptures and the history embedded in their conception and execution.
 Brunel's works are cross-cultural in the way that they combine his personal allegory with aesthetics of indigenous culture in which he was so immersed.
 Similarly, my practice explores cross cultural themes and false-histories, interweaving stories and images that are simultaneously integrated and disharmonious.”